craftcms/hexdec/README.md

         composer require craftcms/hexdec

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for hexDec
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Hexdec.